Config Utility

 Download

-Download the latest version of the Config Utility from here.
-We provide binaries for both Windows and Mac OSX.
+Download the latest version of the Config Utility from GitHub releases.
+Binaries are provided for Windows and macOS.
 Note that the current version of the config utility is text-based.

 Start the application

-on your Windows machine (currently only supporting Windows 64-bit, more platforms coming later).
+Launch the application by double-clicking DmxRemapperConfig.exe on Windows (currently only supporting Windows 64-bit; more platforms coming later).

 The menu options are: